Herring123/homey2/README.md

 What questions I would have asked my colleagues:

 - Who can change the status of a project?
-   - Only the creator can change the status
+   - Only the creator can change the status.

 - Who can leave comments?
    - Everyone.